jphaugla/redisResilience/README.md

-# Redisearch-Digital-Banking
+# RedisResilience
-Provides a quick-start example of using Redis with springBoot with Banking structures.
-Digital Banking uses an API microservices approach to enable high speed requests for account, customer and transaction information.
-As seem below, this data is useful for a variety of business purposes in the bank.
+This code is derived from Digital Banking github using redistemplate.
+The focus in this github is on failover and retry when a redis database is not available.
+This would allow a client to failover from one active/active redis instance to another.
 <a href="" rel="Digital Banking"><img src="images/DigitalBanking.png" alt="" /></a>
-This is the same as Redis-Digital-Banking but will not use any Spring indexes.
-Instead redisearch 2.0 indexes will be used

 ## Overview
 In this tutorial, a java spring boot application is run through a jar file to support typical API calls to a REDIS banking data layer.
-A redis docker configuration is included.

-## Redis Advantages for Digital Banking
- * Redis easily handles high write transaction volume
- * Redis has no tombstone issues and can upsert posted transactions over pending
- * Redis Enterprise scales vertically (large nodes)  and horizontally (many nodes)
- * Redisearch 2.0 automatically indexes the hash structure created by Spring Java CRUD repository
+A redis docker configuration is included with 2 separate redis containers running at different ports.
+These are simulating two active/active redis dadtabases.
+Each database can be easily stopped/started with docker.

 ## Requirements
 * Docker installed on your local system, see [Docker Installation Instructions](https://docs.docker.com/engine/installation/).
-* Alternatively, can run Redis Enterprise and set the redis host and port in the application.properties file
+* Alternatively, can run Redis Enterprise and set the redis host and port in the application.yml file
 * When using Docker for Mac or Docker for Windows, the default resources allocated to the linux VM running docker are 2GB RAM and 2 CPU's.
 Make sure to adjust these resources to meet the resource requirements for the containers you will be running.
 More information can be found here on adjusting the resources allocated to docker.

 [Docker for mac](https://docs.docker.com/docker-for-mac/#advanced)